wernerglinka/glinka.dev.2024/src/content/blog/minneapolis-building-wp-section.md

           - name: text
             blockClass: "blogpost-text"
             prose: |-
-              The Minneapolis project harnesses a modular approach to web page construction.
-This innovative paradigm sees web pages as a composition of distinct, purpose-specific sections.
+              The Minneapolis project uses a modular approach to web page construction.
+This approach composes a web page with distinct, purpose-specific sections.
 Each section contributes unique content or functionality, and when combined, they seamlessly assemble into a comprehensive web page.

-              To illuminate this concept, let's delve into the Lake of the Isles section of the project website, available at https://dev-mpls.pantheonsite.io/.
+              To understand this concept, let's examine the _Lake of the Isles_ section of the project website, available at https://dev-mpls.pantheonsite.io/.
 This section leverages a design element widely referred to as a "media object".
 Characterized by its two-column format, the media object combines compelling visuals on one side and relevant textual content on the other.
-This aesthetic design pattern has been adopted and embraced broadly across the web due to its ability to blend information delivery with visual interest.
+This design pattern has been adopted broadly across the web due to its ability to blend information delivery with visual interest.

               <img id="media-section" src="https://res.cloudinary.com/glinkaco/image/upload/v1685658331/media-section_xzpaoa.png" alt="media section" />

               To formulate the schemas for our various page sections, including the media section we just analyzed, we'll employ a group in Advanced Custom Fields (ACF) named **Page Sections**.
 Within this group, we will utilize a single Flexible Content field labeled **Sections**.
-Here, we'll lay out the different configurations for our page sections, encompassing the media section as well.
+Here, we'll lay out the different configurations for our page sections, including the media section.

-              For those embarking on this approach for the first time, I highly recommend reviewing the blog post titled [DIY Page Builder with ACF](https://wptips.dev/diy-page-builder-with-acf/).
+              For those trying out this approach for the first time, I highly recommend reviewing the blog post titled [DIY Page Builder with ACF](https://wptips.dev/diy-page-builder-with-acf/).
 It offers a beginner-friendly guide to implementing this strategy effectively.

               ## Sections
               <img class="acf-ui" src="https://res.cloudinary.com/glinkaco/image/upload/v1685663080/page-sections-ui_mjazmi.png" alt="common section fields ui" />